Our History

 The Peterborough Drug Strategy (PDS) conducted a housing research project between September 2022 and April 2023.
 PDS is a community-based organization focused on reducing the harms of substance use and it is well known that the drug poisoning epidemic intersects with the housing and homelessness crisis, and the mental health crisis – you cannot really talk about one without the other.
 Learn more here.

-MSORT is a collaborative pilot project serving people in Peterborough City and County with the intent to reduce overdoses and minimize the risk of harms related to overdose and substance use, especially opioids.
-PDS plays a supportive role with knowledge translation and evaluation of the project.
-Learn more here.
+MSORT was a collaborative pilot project serving people in Peterborough City and County with the intent to reduce overdoses and minimize the risk of harms related to overdose and substance use, especially opioids.
+The project was designed to enhance our community’s response to the opioid/drug poisoning/overdose crisis, helping to fill gaps and working alongside the Consumption and Treatment Services Site (CTS) in Peterborough.
+PDS played a supportive role with knowledge translation and evaluation of the project.

 2020-2023